 - 1 tsp salt, to taste

 - 1 28 oz can of crushed tomatoes

 - 2 cloves of garlic, diced

-- Put the lasagna together by putting a small amount of sauce on the bottom of the pan followed by a layer of noodles.
-Add another layer of sauce, broccoli filling, then noodles.
-Repeat these 3 layers a second time, topping the final layer of noodles with a bit more sauce and mozzarella.
+- To put together the lasagna, place a small amount of sauce on the bottom of the pan followed by a layer of noodles.
+Add another thin layer of sauce, topped by 1/2 the broccoli filling, then noodles.
+Repeat the layers a second time (tomato sauce, broccoli, and noodles), topping the final layer of noodles with a bit more sauce and all of the mozzarella.

-- Bake at 375 F. Keep the lasagna covered for the first 25 minutes, then cook it uncovered for another 25 minutes, until the cheese is browning and the sauce is bubbling.
+- Cover the lasagna with tin foil and bake for 25 minutes.
+Remove the tinfoil, then bake, uncovered for another 25 minutes until the cheese is browning and the sauce is bubbling.

 Keywords: cannelloni, from scratch, affordable, delicious, fancy, vegetarian, vegetable, kefir cheese, gluten free, kid-friendly, fall, winter, holiday